Administrative Procedure Act: Historical background

-The Final Report defined a federal agency as a governmental unit with "the power to determine... private rights and obligations" by rulemaking or adjudication.
-The report applied that definition to the largest units of the federal government, and identified "nine executive departments and eighteen independent agencies."
+The Final Report defined a federal agency as a governmental unit with "the power to determine ... private rights and obligations" by rulemaking or adjudication.
+The report applied that definition to the largest units of the federal government, and identified "nine executive departments and eighteen independent agencies".
 Overall, 51 federal agencies were identified in the report after including various subdivisions within the larger units.
 In reviewing the history of federal agencies, the Final Report noted that almost all agencies had undergone changes in name and political function.

 Of the 51 federal agencies discussed in the Final Report, 11 were created by statute before the American Civil War.
 From 1865 to 1900, six new agencies were created, notably the Interstate Commerce Commission in 1887 in response to widespread criticism of the railroad industry.
 From 1900 to 1930, seventeen agencies were created by statute, and eighteen more had been created since.
 The Final Report made several recommendations about standardizing administrative procedures, but Congress delayed action as the US entered World War II.

-Since 2005, the House Judiciary Committee has been undertaking an Administrative Law, Process and Procedure Project to consider changes to the Administrative Procedure Act.
+In 2005, the House Judiciary Committee undertook an Administrative Law, Process and Procedure Project to consider changes to the Administrative Procedure Act.